Skip to content

 Slurpy Sally|

-The first time I cooked Nongshim Neoguri, I wasn't expecting much beyond “seafood ramen.”
-I had already gone through Shin Ramyun's beef-forward punch and Buldak's fiery intensity.
-I assumed Neoguri would feel lighter, maybe even forgettable.
+The first time I cooked Nongshim Neoguri, I wasn't expecting much beyond "seafood ramen."
+I'd already worked through Shin Ramyun's beef-forward punch and Buldak's fiery intensity.
+I assumed Neoguri would feel lighter.
+Maybe even forgettable.

 I was wrong.

 Neoguri doesn't compete through spice theatrics.
 It competes through broth depth and noodle structure.
-After multiple bowls — cooked properly, not rushed — it became clear why it deserved its position as the 4th ramen in our Best Korean Instant Ramen: Top 10 Noodles You Need to Try Today ranking.
+After multiple bowls, cooked properly and not rushed, it became clear why it deserved the 4th spot in our Best Korean Instant Ramen: Top 10 Noodles You Need to Try Today ranking.

 How Does Neoguri's Seafood Broth Actually Taste?